Skip to content

 Enter the 2010s.
 Productivity culture soared, fueled by hustle-oriented messaging that glorified grit, willpower, and constant output.

-• Burnout was normalized.
-Instead of asking whether systems were broken, burnout was reframed as a signal to “try harder.”
+• Instead of asking whether systems were broken, we were encourage to push beyond our limits.

 🔗 Agility > Grit.
 Endless willpower runs out.
 Adaptive systems and self-awareness create more sustainable paths.